Table of Contents

 - Physicians do not need tail coverage when an occurrence policy ends.

-Does Texas Have Damage Caps for Medical Malpractice Lawsuits?
+Does Texas Have Medical Malpractice Damage Caps?

 In 2003, Texas tort reform capped non-economic medical malpractice damages for pain and suffering as follows: